hannahdingwall/open-access-workshop/_episodes/implementation.md

 exercises: 30
 duration: null
 summary: Planning when and how you will do open access publishing.
-questions:
+questions: null
-objectives:
+objectives: null
 keypoints:
   - Registered Reports can commit to open access publishing at an early stage.
   - Most projects will look to open access publishing at the end, when approaching journals.
 is-break: null
 ukrn_wb_rules: []
 day: 1